 After testing and reviewing the similar features offered by both programs, we must call it a tie, considering the options you'll have with either choice.

-As we brought up earlier, LastPass had a security breach in November 2022.
+As we brought up earlier, LastPass has had multiple security breaches.
 Currently, 1Password has reported no security breaches for its password manager.
 That has made some users wary of trying LastPass.

 1Password does have frequent auditing performed to test the security of the product.
 The password manager gets reviewed by numerous independent security firms to assess the security levels.
-From March 2022 to October 2022, there were eight different security audits testing things such as autofill, developer tools, web-based components, and how it performs on different platforms.
+There have been eight different security audits testing things such as autofill, developer tools, web-based components, and how it performs on different platforms.
 1Password’s privacy policy for 1Password shows explicitly how data is collected and processed.
 It also assures users that the purpose of collecting the information is for the password service only.

 LastPass has a detailed privacy policy, which shows what personal data gets collected and how it’s used.
 It does explain that the amount of personal information collected is limited to what is necessary.
 Yet, it also shows that the company may combine and enrich personal data received by the users with data from other sources, such as third parties and different databases.
 The wording goes on to explain the only data collected is what’s necessary to provide users with world-class service.